-- 16.1 Notice of termination of the rental agreement is given by registered letter or bailiff's notification. - 16.2 Notice by the tenant shall be given with due observance of at least one calendar month. - 16.3 If the tenant observed a period of time shorter than the period of time referred to in Article 16.2 when he gave notice, the period of time applied by the tenant will be converted into the period of time referred to in Article 16.2 by operation of law, unless the landlord agrees in writing to the shorter period of time. - 16.4 Notice of termination of the rental agreement by the landlord is given with due observance of a period of at least three months.
-This period of time will be extended by one month for each year the tenant has uninterruptedly used the rented housing up to a maximum of six months. - 16.5 The tenant is obliged to deregister from the relevant (public) registers and cancel any parking permit linked to the address with the municipality as soon as the agreement terminates and to ensure that the members of his household do the same. - 16.6 The tenant is obliged to timely terminate agreements concluded by him with third parties with regard to the rented housing, such as agreements for the supply of utilities.
-The tenant is obliged, if requested by the landlord, to provide proof of this within one week of his request - 16.7 If the tenant gives notice of termination of the rent in contravention of Article 16.1 and the landlord nonetheless accepts such notice in writing, it will be considered to be a termination by consent. - 16.8 Notice of termination given by the tenant is irrevocable and cannot be withdrawn without permission from the landlord.
+- 16.1 Notice of termination of the rental agreement is given by registered letter or bailiff's notification. - 16.2 Notice by the Tenant shall be given with due observance of at least one calendar month. - 16.3 If the Tenant observed a period of time shorter than the period of time referred to in Article 16.2 when he gave notice, the period of time applied by the Tenant will be converted into the period of time referred to in Article 16.2 by operation of law, unless the Landlord agrees in writing to the shorter period of time. - 16.4 Notice of termination of the rental agreement by the Landlord is given with due observance of a period of at least three months.
+This period of time will be extended by one month for each year the Tenant has uninterruptedly used the Premises up to a maximum of six months. - 16.5 The Tenant is obliged to deregister from the relevant (public) registers and cancel any parking permit linked to the address with the municipality as soon as the agreement terminates and to ensure that the members of his household do the same. - 16.6 The Tenant is obliged to timely terminate agreements concluded by him with third parties with regard to the Premises, such as agreements for the supply of utilities.
+The Tenant is obliged, if requested by the Landlord, to provide proof of this within one week of his request - 16.7 If the Tenant gives notice of termination of the rent in contravention of Article 16.1 and the Landlord nonetheless accepts such notice in writing, it will be considered to be a termination by consent. - 16.8 Notice of termination given by the Tenant is irrevocable and cannot be withdrawn without permission from the Landlord.

-17. Surrender of the rented housing on termination of the rent
+17. Delivery of the Premises on termination of the rent